tano-systems/meta-tanowrt/README.md

 # meta-tano-openwrt

-This layer provides OpenEmbedded metadata for [OpenWrt/LEDE](http://www.openwrt.org/) based distribution by Tano Systems.
+This layer provides OpenEmbedded metadata for [OpenWrt](http://www.openwrt.org/) based distribution by Tano Systems.

 This layer is based on a OE metadata layer for OpenWrt by [Khem Raj](https://github.com/kraj/meta-openwrt) (revision [3f94c4f5aa965aa5d65419d6691b40a3870e84a8](https://github.com/kraj/meta-openwrt/commit/3f94c4f5aa965aa5d65419d6691b40a3870e84a8))

-All OpenWrt/LEDE packages corresponds to LEDE 17.01.4 or higher.
+All OpenWrt packages corresponds to OpenWrt 18.06.0 or higher.

 ## Getting Started